gounthar/learning-2024-devops/docs/src/shell/README.md

 ```
 Replace `path_to_your_file` with the path to the file you want to make executable.

 After running this command, the file will be marked as executable in the Git repository.
-The next time you or someone else checks out this file from the Git repository, it will have the executable permission.
+The next time you or someone else checks out this file from the Git repository (at least, with operating systems that can deal correctly with file permissions), it will have the executable permission.

 Remember to commit this change and push it to the remote repository: